 St. Joseph School offers an active extra-curricular activities program.
 School cross-country running, volleyball, and basketball teams compete against teams from other elementary schools in the area.
-The school also has intramural games during the lunch hour.
-Other activities include Art Club, Knitting Club, Choir and opportunities for free time in the Computer Lab.
-Students also have the opportunity to participate in Sand Sculpture Day, Fun Day, skating parties, downhill skiing (Grades 4-6) and recreational swimming and other special events.
+The school also has intramural games and office helping during the lunch hour.
+Other activities include Art Club, Knitting Club, Choir and programing on Chromebooks and iPads.
+Students also have the opportunity to participate in Options (Gr.
+4-8), Fun Day, skating parties, downhill skiing (Grades 4-8), cross country skiing (Grades K-3), recreational swimming, and other special events.

 Destination Imagination is a whole school activity which provides multi-aged teams a chance to participate in creative problem solving challenges throughout the school year.
 Students are placed in multi-aged teams early in the year.
 These teams participate in many events and develop special friendships and support for each other.
 Events include theme days, Walk-a-thon, Sandcastle Day to celebrate Pentecost, as well as Fun Day!